ow-mods/ow-mod-man-flake/README.md

 Now, you should have the latest version of the gui version running.

 ## How to Install in the System

-### :exclamation: The cli version of the manager is now on the [unstable branch of nixpkgs](https://search.nixos.org/packages?channel=unstable&show=owmods-cli&from=0&size=50&sort=relevance&type=packages&query=owmods-cli), so you can install it from there! :exclamation:

 Imagining you have a system configuration using flakes, following [this style](https://github.com/loco-choco/dotfiles), all you need to do is: